TrueBlocks/tokenomics/explorations/perf-chifra-receipts/README.md

 ### Shell Script

-I generated a collection of shell scripts that call `chifra receipts` from the command line, the API, and rendining from a file visiting about 5,500 randomly-selected (but evenly-spaced) blocks.
+I generated a collection of shell scripts that call `chifra receipts` from the command line, the API, and rendining from a file visiting about
+5,500 (every 2,874 block between 0 and 15,000,000) randomly-selected (but evenly-spaced) blocks.

 I always queried the first transaction in the block.
 In some cases, there are no transactions, but this is okay, since it represents error cases.